badging/badging/CONTRIBUTING.md

 ## How to Contribute

-Here are the steps to follow to contribute to All In CHAOSS Project badging:
+Here are the steps to follow to contribute to All In CHAOSS Badging:

-1. **Fork the Repository**: Click the "Fork" button in the upper right-hand corner of the All In CHAOSS Project badging repository on GitHub.
+1. **Fork the Repository**: Click the "Fork" button in the upper right-hand corner of the All In CHAOSS Badging repository on GitHub.

 2. **Clone Your Fork**: Clone your fork of the repository to your local machine: